heitorfe/heitorfe/README.md

 ## Hi, I'm Heitor
-* 🖥️ I'm a computer engineering student
+* 📊 I'm graduated in Data Science
-* 📊 I'm currently studying Data Science
+* 💼 I worked as Data Scientist for 6 months in a startup
-* 💼 I was part of a Junior Enterpise for 2 years
+* 💼 I am currently working as a Data Engineer II at Sapiensia
 * 📍 I live in Brazil - RJ

 ## 📫 How to reach me